 Learn about reporting income and tax responsibilities

-Independent contractors taxes are usually their sole responsibility, since we're talking about self-employment taxes, and the hiring companies are free from this responsibility.
-However, depending on the contractor's country, the company might be involved in the process of compiling and reporting compensation.
+Independent contractor taxes are usually their sole responsibility, since we're talking about self-employment taxes, and the hiring companies are free from this responsibility.
+However, depending on the contractor's country, the company might be involved in the process of compiling and reporting compensation, even though the contractor is paying their own self-employment taxes.
 Make sure your company is not liable for the taxes as this can pose risk to your business.

-Reporting income of non-US citizens living outside of US
+Reporting income of non-US citizens living outside of the US

 The US tax rate applies to anyone who has made income in the US, regardless of their citizenship.
 That means that if an independent contractor is not a US citizen but has made income in the US still has to pay taxes according to the US rates.
 In some cases, a tax treaty has been established between the US and a country.